 “please correct the line about me being opposed to trans people using bathrooms that match their gender identities,” he said in a DM.
 “I think your other, more subjective claims about my politics are completely false as well, as is your claim that I am part of a group engaging in abuse or harassment, but I'm not going to get in a fight with you about this.
 The bathroom thing, though, is very serious, and you could have avoided this mistake with 30 seconds of research.”

 He told me that I should read this Vulture piece he did in 2016 about Against Me!’s Laura Jane Grace.
-If you would like to read more about Singal and identity politics, I suggest you read these two Jezebel pieces, this Atlantic piece, and this piece from the New Republic.
+If you would like to read more about Singal and identity politics, I suggest you read these two Jezebel pieces, this Advocate piece, and this piece from the New Republic.
 He also said that he refutes the Jezebel pieces.